purrplingcat/QuestFramework/docs/content-pack-guide.md

 Local condition | Description
 --------------- | -----------
-Enter           | Location name of entered location by player Leave           | Location name of leaved location
+Enter           | Name of the location the player enter Leave           | Name of the location the player left

-If you specify both, then the hook action will be triggered when player leaved specified location and entered to another specified location.
+If you specify both, then the hook action will be triggered when player left the Leave location and entered the Enter location.
 For example:

 Enter condition is `Town` and leave condition is `BusStop`.
 This hook trigs their action when player entered Town from the Bus Stop.